kellertuer/TikZ-Image-Colorbar/readme.md

 * `ICBTick` styling for the ticks

 ## Limitations & Possible Extensions
+* The code was only tested using TikZ 3.0.0
 * works up to now only if the node is set `anchor=south west`
 * in certain ranges (i.e. -0.5 to 0.5) there are rounding errors, when
 	specifying an odd number of ticks for the value of 0.
+* The Ticks-Type is up to now covering the right half of the colorbar.
+This could be individualized maybe by drawing the complete line and defining a dash-pattern

 ## License
 This small code snipped is published under the Beer/Coffee ware license as